-Choosing a favourite initiative can be hard.
-At first I thought “I’ll write about the Repair Café initiative, where you can get electronics, clothes or even bicycles repaired for free”.
+Choosing a favorite initiative can be hard.
+At first, I thought “I’ll write about the Repair Café initiative, where you can get electronics, clothes or even bicycles repaired for free”.
 Then Urgenda won their lawsuit against the Dutch government, forcing the government to follow through on its promise to reduce greenhouse gas emissions by at least 25%.
 This got me thinking…

 What is it?